 J8Y168 on a short-haul domestic flight.
 Down the back is OK, its a bit more sensitive to turbulence, given its distance from the aircraft’s centre of gravity.
 It was the best aisle seat I could get, given the fare class I’m travelling on and the weight and balance requirements for the flight.
 Suffice to say, I love the deep arcana of pushing metal around the sky.
 I’ve started to compile a range of facts, descriptions, and opinions pertinent to programming and systems design for airline operations here.

 You can view my social links in the page header including the dreaded linked in profile.

-If you want to hire me, and especially you have an interesting aviation-related software design and development project, I might be interested, but only in certain conditions, for example: a small development team in which I can play a vital part; modern development methods; modern technology; scale; interesting business domains; real-world implications; senior roles.

-What I’m definitely not interested in:

-I recently submitted my PhD dissertation (June 2019).
-My PhD is in the field of Classics and Ancient History.
-The title of my thesis is Landscape and geographical space in T. Livius ab urbe condita.
-I do my own translations, as a PhD student is expected.
-My favourite Latin poets are Ovid and Propertius.
-I wrote my entire thesis in pandoc/markdown and generated the PDF from that using LaTeχ, bibteχ, and xeteχ using LaTeχ memoir.
-It was built using gitlab.com ci-runners.
-I’ve got a complete

-thesis-build project which I will open source once I extract my actual thesis text from it and make it a little more general-purpose.

-Final draft | J8Y168 on a short-haul domestic flight.
-Down the back is OK, its a bit more sensitive to turbulence, given its distance from the aircraft’s centre of gravity.
-It was the best aisle seat I could get, given the fare class I’m travelling on and the weight and balance requirements for the flight.
-Suffice to say, I love the deep arcana of pushing metal around the sky.
-I’ve started to compile a range of facts, descriptions, and opinions pertinent to programming and systems design for airline operations here.

-You can view my social links in the page header including the dreaded linked in profile.

 If you want to hire me, I might be interested, but only in certain conditions, for example: a small development team in which I can play a vital part; modern development methods; modern technology; scale; interesting business domains; real-world implications; senior roles.
 This applies especially if you have an interesting aviation-related software design and development project,

 What I’m definitely not interested in:

 I recently submitted my PhD dissertation (June 2019).
 My PhD is in the field of Classics and Ancient History.
 The title of my thesis is Landscape and geographical space in T. Livius ab urbe condita.
 I do my own translations, as a PhD student is expected.
 My favourite Latin poets are Ovid and Propertius.
 I wrote my entire thesis in pandoc/markdown and generated the PDF from that using LaTeχ, bibteχ, and xeteχ using LaTeχ memoir.
 It was built using gitlab.com ci-runners.
 I’ve got a complete

 thesis-build project which I will open source once I extract my actual thesis text from it and make it a little more general-purpose.